web3-wallet/web3-wallet/docs/connector.md

 A connector is responsible for the details of connecting to a specific wallet application, such as MetaMask or DeFi Wallet.
 It provides a consistent and standardized interface to the upper layers of your dApp.

 Connector is considered low-level entity that usually should not be used directly.
-Instead, you would typically feed a connector to createWallet or createCurrentWallet to to crate an high-level "Wallet" or "CurrentWallet" interface.
+Instead, you would typically feed a connector to createWallet or createCurrentWallet to crate an high-level "Wallet" or "CurrentWallet" interface.

 ```ts
 const metaMaskConnector = new MetaMask();